Wilson's School: Curriculum

+Sport

+The school's main sport is association football.

+Rugby union was first introduced to the school in 1886, although it has not been continuously played since then.
+It was revived in 1921, in the 1960s and 1980s, and has continued since a further revival in the mid-1990s.
+Rugby teams in all year groups compete against a range of local schools.
+The teams often participate in sevens tournaments.
+Wilson's has produced a number of Surrey players and has close contact with local clubs such as Sutton & Epsom and Warlingham.

+Since 2019, the school has been included in The Cricketer magazine’s Top 100 Schools for cricket.

+During the summer term, the school partakes in track and field events; these include 100 m to 1500 m races, hurdles, javelin, shot put, long jump, high jump, triple jump and discus.

+The school was designated an Academy School by Badminton England in February 2006.
+The school is home for the Chadacre Badminton club.

+The under-19s table tennis team was ranked fourth nationally, having won the Surrey Cup and the National Schools Area Tournament, and being runners up in the National Regional Tournament.

+Combined Cadet Force

 Wilson's School CCF was established in 1910 as an Army Officer Training Corps on the original Camberwell site by a teacher, Captain Edmonds.
-It continued to flourish after the school's move to Wallington, and is now a Combined Cadet Force with Army and RAF sections, the latter introduced in 1964.
-The corps is inspected every two years and is regularly appraised at a standard well above the average for school CCFs.
+It is now a Combined Cadet Force with Army and RAF sections, the latter introduced in 1964.
+The corps is inspected every two years.

-In each year since 2011, members of the RAF Section have reached the National Final of the Royal Air Squadron Trophy Competition (RASTC) and in 2016 gained second place overall followed by a victory in 2017.
-The team won the National Final for a second time in 2019.
-In 2022, members of the RAF Section’s RASTC team reached national finals, and won the Royal Air Squadron Trophy Competition once again.

 Old Boys

 Class lists from 1615 to 1843 have been lost, making it impossible to record with absolute certainty those who rose to fame in that period.
 However, A Short History notes that James Tyrrell, grandson of Archbishop Usher and author of A General History of England and other works, is known to have been a pupil in the middle of the seventeenth century.